 Understand the Hoarder

 One of the worst ways to start the process is to shame the hoarder or act negatively towards them.
 While it might be hard for you to understand how things got this way and why someone could end up becoming a hoarder, it’s critical that you do some research before you try to fix the mess.
 Hoarding isn’t just something someone does because they’re lazy or sad.
 Hoarding is actually a mental condition that affects many people.
-In fact, according to a Sparefoot survey, half of all Americans say they know someone who is a hoarder.
+In fact, half of all Americans say they know someone who is a hoarder.
 Also, seven percent of Americans identify themselves as hoarders.
 That’s millions of people!

 The first thing you need to do is have some compassion for the person who became a hoarder and left the house in this state.
 Make sure they know that selling the house is part of the healing process and not a punishment.
 In fact, selling a house is a big step towards helping them move forward as well, by moving past this experience.
 And having the hoarder on your side will make it easier to identify certain issues instead of being surprised by them.